bashup/mdsh/README.md

 ### Data Blocks

-The contents of blocks that are *not* tagged `shell` or `@mdsh` are treated as *data* by default: their contents are added to bash arrays named according to the language on the block, e.g.:
+The contents of unindented, triple-backquoted blocks that are *not* tagged `shell` or `shell @mdsh` are treated as *data* by default: their contents are added to bash arrays named according to the language on the block, e.g.:

 ~~~markdown
 # Data Arrays Example